 The Company considers all highly liquid debt instruments and other short-term investments with maturity of three months or less, when purchased, to be cash equivalents.
 The Company maintains cash and cash equivalent balances at one financial institution that is insured by the Federal Deposit Insurance Corporation.
-The Company's accounts at this institution are insured up to \$250,000 by the Federal Deposit Insurance Corporation ("FDIC").
-As of June 30, 2015, the Company had bank balances exceeding the FDIC insurance limit.
+The Company's accounts held at this institution, up to a limit of \$250,000, are insured by the Federal Deposit Insurance Corporation ("FDIC").
+As of March 31, 2016, the Company had bank balances exceeding the FDIC insurance limit.
 To reduce its risk associated with the failure of such financial institution, the Company evaluates at least annually the rating of the financial institution in which it holds deposits.
-Pursuant to the agreement with Fortress, the Company has agreed to a minimum cash covenant in the amount of \$1,000,000.